Grandfather Economic Report series

 But, the big issue is:

-Does the U.S. have the economic capacity to meet a major war threat against major powers as faced by the World War II generation?
+Does the U.S. have the economic capacity to meet a major war threat against major powers

-Seven (7) chart pictures below speak loudly to the challenge.
+Answer: maybe not !
+Seven (7) chart pictures below speak loudly to the

 The Grandfather Economic Report is a series of picture reports showing threats to the economic future of families and their children, compared to prior generations - - from incomes to debt to education quality to health care to international trade balances.
 It's a free, public service to enhance knowledge.
 You are now at the brief chapter on National Security, a potential threat facing our young generation.
 Welcome.
 We hope your visit will find useful information to help you and your loved ones.
 Knowledge is Power.